top of page

 But honestly?
 It’s less about brands and more about people.
 These businesses already have the passion and personality - I just help make sure the right people actually see it.
 Think of it as giving their voice a mic and a spotlight so they can take center stage.

-At the end of the day, I love zhuzhing up stories - whether it’s mine or my clients’.
-A little extra visibility, a little extra flair, and suddenly they’re not just keeping up, they’re stealing the show.
+At the end of the day, I love zhuzhing up stories.
+A little extra visibility, a little extra flair, and suddenly they’re not just keeping up, they’re leading the show.
 (Basically: a touch of Broadway, minus the jazz hands.)

 Account Coordinator